georgeartem/transcendence/README.md

 ---

 ## 1. Introduction
-The fabric of reality, as woven by classical physics, relativity and quantum mechanics, presents humanity with profound risks and opportunities at the edges of understanding.
-At the heart of these lie dangerous theoretical phenomena such as vacuum decay, a hypothetically perilous phase transition, where the fabric of the known universe collapses and obliterates life as we know it, in the same way that the atmosphere maintained a non-zero probability of ignition during the first nuclear tests.
-These scenarios, though vastly differing in scale and immediacy, share a common thread: they are governed by probabilistic tunneling events enabled by the Heisenberg uncertainty principle, where quantum fluctuations allow forbidden transitions with exponentially suppressed likelihoods.
+The fabric of reality, as woven by classical physics, relativity and quantum mechanics, presents humanity with profound risks and opportunities at the edges of our present understanding.
+At the heart of these lie dangerous theoretical phenomena such as vacuum decay, a hypothetically perilous phase transition, where the fabric of the known universe collapses and obliterates life as we know it.
+In the same way that the atmosphere maintained a non-zero probability of ignition during the first nuclear tests, these scenarios, though vastly differing in scale and immediacy, share a common thread: they are governed by probabilistic tunneling events enabled by the Heisenberg uncertainty principle, where quantum fluctuations allow forbidden transitions with exponentially suppressed likelihoods.

 In this paper, we explore the mathematical foundations of these risks to forge a synthesis between the Copenhagen and Everettian (many-worlds) interpretations of quantum mechanics.
-Formalized through Coleman-De Luccia vacuum decay, the decay rate per unit volume is given by:
+Formalized through Coleman-De Luccia vacuum decay, the hypothetical vacuum decay rate per unit volume is given by:

 $$
 \boxed{Γ ≈ (Δφ)^4 exp(-S_E / ℏ)}